-Here are just a few things you should know about it:
+Here are a few other things you should know about drinking tap water in Bangkok:

 Tap water in Bangkok has been certified as clean by World Health Organization standards since 1999.
 That means the water coming out of the tap is just as clean as water coming out of the tap in Los Angeles, London or Stockholm (and, in some cases, cleaner).

-The Metropolitan Waterworks Authority has actually done taste tests that show the majority of people, when given chilled Bangkok tap water and chilled bottled water, can’t tell any difference.
-I know I can’t.
+The Metropolitan Waterworks Authority has even done taste tests that show the majority of people, when given chilled Bangkok tap water and chilled bottled water, cannot tell any difference.

-It is either the old ‘urban legend’ that’s simply not true, or the person they know who got “sick” from drinking Bangkok tap water had also drunk 10 beers and a couple of shots of schnapps and followed it with a huge helping of Thai curry.
+It is either the old ‘urban legend’ that is simply not true, or the person they know who got “sick” from drinking Bangkok tap water had also drunk 10 beers and a couple of shots of schnapps, then followed it with a huge helping of Thai curry.

-I’ve lived in Bangkok, Thailand for 10 years and I never buy bottled water.
+I have lived in Bangkok, Thailand for over 16 years and I never buy bottled water.
 Why would I?
 It just adds expense to my daily budget when I can get all the safe, clean water I can drink free from my own faucet.

 Now, after what I just talked about, that’s kind of a stupid question.
 Right?